ROCm/rccl/README.md

 The root of this repository has a helper script 'install.sh' to build and install RCCL on Ubuntu with a single command.
 It does not take a lot of options and hard-codes configuration that can be specified through invoking cmake directly, but it's a great way to get started quickly and can serve as an example of how to build/install.

 *  `./install.sh` -- builds library including unit tests
+*  `./install.sh -i` -- builds and installs the library to /opt/rocm/rccl
 *  `./install.sh -h` -- shows help
-*  `./install.sh -t` -- builds library including unit tests, and also runs unit tests
+*  `./install.sh -t` -- builds library including unit tests

 ## Manual build
 #### To build the library :